 "The casino, of course."

-This could work, I thought.
-“I say we do it all.”
+This may work, I thought.
+"I say we do it all."

 We got back to our cabin after two and arranged ourselves on the bed and sofa.
 We talked about Davin and our first day at sea but kept drifting off to sleep.

 My eyes popped open early, eager to catch the sunrise at sea.
-I nudged my friends awake, and we managed to get through our morning routines without stepping on each other.
-What to wear was an issue since we planned to do shopping, beach, sightseeing, and the casino.
+I nudged my friends awake, and we got through our morning routines without stepping on each other.
+What to wear was an issue since our plans included shopping, beach, sightseeing, and the casino.

-We went with shorts and strappy t-shirts over sturdy shoes.
+We selected shorts and strappy t-shirts over sturdy shoes.
 Hair went back into neat braids or buns, and we each packed a bag stuffed with makeup, swimsuits, sandals, and flirty sundresses.